Neuschwanstein Castle near Munich

 (iv) Knowledge of cultures, businesses, and regulatory environments in Germany and Switzerland.

-To gain insight on the program from the students' perspectives, feel free to visit the 2023 IBUS 3055 Course Blog which is part of the class!
+To gain insight on the program from the students' perspectives, feel free to visit the 2024 IBUS 3055 Course Blog which is part of the class!

 Though Germany might be best known for its beer and bread, this central European country also has a burgeoning tech industry.
 Combining rich history with this modern tech boom, students will get to experience the old and the new in Munich, Germany.
 The notoriously neutral Switzerland is one of the world's most developed countries and boasts stunning mountainous landscapes.
 Students will get to experience one of the world's highest ranked cities for quality of life in Zurich.

-The program hotel will be conveniently located to program activities; hotel specifics will be provided to participants in the program orientation.
+The program hotels will be conveniently located to program activities; hotel specifics will be provided to participants in the program orientation.
 Because networking and community-building are essential components of the program, the expectation is that students will share a room with another program participant.
 If you have concerns about this, or want to explore accommodations for a single room, students should connect with their Program Manager.
 If there are other accommodations that would support a student's access and inclusion on the program, please bring those requests to your Program Manager as well.
 Guests are not permitted during the program.
 Breakfast will be provided daily at the hotels.
 A welcome dinner and closing dinner are also included in the program fee.

 • 4 credits